 Earlier animal models of orthopedic surgery included dogs, sheep, and rabbits, due to their large skeletal sizes and similarity to the human bone structure.
 However, these models have their shortcomings which include the husbandry cost, handling difficulties and lack of availability of transgenic animals.
 These disadvantages led to the popularity of rodents as the new model organism in orthopedic research.
 Among rats and mice, the latter has seen more popularity due to the availability of a range of genetically modified mice.
 Rodents, as opposed to the previously used animal models, have shorter breeding cycles and faster regeneration.
 These qualities combined with their lower costs and easy handling make them ideal for orthopedic research.

-Before the surgery, record subject identification details such as strain and gender, most importantly record the weight of the subject.
+Before the surgery, record subject identification details such as strain and gender, and most importantly record the weight of the subject.
 Also, perform a physical assessment of the subject to assess its health status and activeness.
 Ensure that the subject has been appropriately acclimated to the facility.
-Acclimation process can last between a few days to a couple of weeks.
+The acclimation process can last between a few days to a couple of weeks.

 Generally, anesthesia is induced in the subject via inhalant agents.
 Anesthesia can be induced with the help of anesthetic systems that use a face mask or using an anesthetic chamber.
 The anesthetic agent amount and duration of induction are dependent on the weight of the subject among other factors.
 Once the anesthesia is induced, the depth of anesthesia can be verified using the toe pinch test.
 Additionally, physiological parameters can be monitored throughout the procedures to ensure the anesthesia is effective.